mlavi/hugo/content/post/first.md

 ### ... to sink into reality!

-The original title of this first post was "Time for a new Blog" to document my experiment with Github Pages, Jekyll, and Hugo: it has been a fascinating study in scope creep.
+The original title of this first post was "Time for a new Blog" to document my experiment with [Jekyll and Github Pages](http://jekyllrb.com/docs/github-pages/) before settling on [Hugo](http://gohugo.io/overview/introduction/): it has been a fascinating study in scope creep.

 But I'm prototyping, so it's all good, right?